diequies/100daysofdata/README.md

 ---

+### **Days 91 of #100DaysOfData Challenge**

+Not a massive progress today, just a little bit on each item.
+The only interesting one would be on my house pricing project, where I am learning how to use *geopandas* package.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+I have been learning how to use *geopandas* package as I am facing some issues with just one of the boroughs that is not showing in any plot.
+So far, I just know that the problem comes when I merge the dataframe from *geopandas* with another dataframe from normal *pandas*.
+I need to keep studying the issue to find where I have the leakage of information.

+---

 ### **Days 90 of #100DaysOfData Challenge**

 The main progress today is that I finished the week 6 in *Andrew Ng*'s course, started a new book, *Machine Learning Yearning*, also from *Andrew Ng* and completed a datacamp course.